-community at large.
-Produce county (counties) systematised and anonymous conflict-sensitive reporting Contribute to training materials developed by ISD Capacity Building Phase December 2020 - June 2021 Contribute to the development of two phases of capacity building to be co-designed with ISD Phase 1: Disseminate 4 training modules through a train the trainer method aiming to reach as many CVE actors across the county Phase 2: Organise an advanced capacity building workshop in the county.
+PROGRAMME PHASE KEY ACTIVITIES / DELIVERABLES Research Phase June - July 2020 During the research phase, the implementing partner will support the research process by actively participating in the programme's community-led research organised by ISD (e.g. in research trainings and workshops, provide recommendations for selecting enumerators, identifying respondents in the county) Support the rolling out of the programme M&E framework with the County Engagement Forum (CEF) and other project stakeholders Design Phase • Conduct an audit of the CAP in the county.
+July - November 2020 • Develop a project design document for the county, , intended to go beyond existing CAP, including (a) stakeholder engagement; (b) coordination mechanisms; (c) identifying beneficiaries for community-based interventions; (d) awareness strategies for community- based interventions teams; and (e) strategies for improving relations between county government, practitioners and community at large. • Produce county systematised and anonymous conflict- sensitive reporting • Contribute to training materials developed by ISD Capacity Building • Contribute to the development of two phases of capacity Phase building to be co-designed with ISD December 2020 - June Phase 1: ToT Model: Organise a 3-day advanced 2021 capacity building workshop in the county for 30 participants.
 ISD will provide regional experts and facilitators.
-Deliver a minimum of 3 additional workshops per county to select CVE actors Deployment phase July 2021 - June 2022 Provide technical support and coordination of Innovation Grants to be issued by ISD to community groups and other stakeholders in the county Coordinate regular meetings between innovation grant recipients, community team members, CEF(s) and others Cross-cutting deliverables Ongoing to June 2022 Host a full-time project coordinator (jointly appointed by ISD) to act as PROACT focal point within the county.
-Where feasible, the coordinator will attend County Engagement Forum meetings Provide support to the CEF(s) and / or other county level structures through sustainable activities and engagement Organise one inter-county exchange/learning with a minimum of 10 visiting counties
+Deliver a minimum of an additional three 2-day workshops in the county to select CVE actors Phase 2: Disseminate 4 training modules through a train the trainer method aiming to reach as many CVE actors across the county, such as via the CEF Deployment phase • Provide technical support and coordination of Innovation July 2021 - June 2022 Grants to be issued by ISD to community groups and other stakeholders in the county • Coordinate regular meetings between innovation grant recipients, community team members, CEF and others Cross-cutting • Host a full-time project coordinator (jointly appointed by deliverables ISD) to act as PROACT focal point within the county.
+Ongoing to June 2022 • Where feasible, the coordinator will attend County Engagement Forum meetings • Provide support to the CEF and / or other county level structures through sustainable activities and engagement • Organise one 2-day inter-county exchange/learning with a minimum of 10 visiting counties and 40 people for